JETI will curate events and create content on topical areas of great importance to Japan around the energy transition.

 Regulatory and consumer changes around climate change and self/shared driving will force the global automotive sector to undergo unprecedented change in the next decade resulting in radical shifts in its structure.
 This workstream will bring together business and policy maker practitioners in Tokyo to maximize opportunities in this upcoming global revolution.

 Institutional shareholders globally are raising climate risk above being just another ESG issue into mainstream decision making.
 This workstream will examine shareholder processes such as Climate Action 100+ and how Japanese companies and finance may best show global leadership in this area.

-Offshore wind is revolutionizing Europe’s electric power sector with further expansion expected as costs decline.
+Renewable energy is revolutionizing Europe’s electric power sector with further expansion expected as costs decline.
 This work stream looks at how Japan’s energy sector can take advantage of global and Japanese opportunities in the field.
-A key focus will be on policy innovation taking place globally to facilitate expansion of offshore wind.
+A key focus will be on policy innovation taking place globally to facilitate expansion of renewable energy including offshore wind.